What's Included in the Free Plan?

 Why do I get an error asking for page 6?

 Because the free plan is limited to the first 5 pages of results.
 Requesting page=6 or higher returns HTTP 400 with ER0173.
 The filter still matched — you have simply reached the free-plan pagination cap.
-Raise per_page (up to 250) to fit more into those five pages, or upgrade to page deeper.
+The free page size is already at its ceiling of 10, so those five pages hold 50 articles at most — narrow the query with filters, or upgrade to page deeper and pull larger pages.

 How often does the free quota renew?